SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/text.md

 Take a look at `BlText` method for a full list of available text attributes.

-Font are managed directly by Alexandrie.
-To get the list of available font, take a look at the result of `AeFontManager globalInstance familyNames`
+Fonts are managed directly by Alexandrie.
+To get the list of available fonts, take a look at the result of `AeFontManager globalInstance familyNames`

 text is like a collection, and you can apply different attributes to different